Stechford railway station: History

 Until 2020, Stechford station had poor access for people with mobility impairments.
 Steep steps led from the ticket office to the Birmingham platform, and the Coventry platform could be reached only by traversing a further bridge.
-The situation was resolved by construction of a new footbridge with lifts, connected by a ramp from the booking office.
+In 2019, the Department for Transport invested £3.9 million into an overhaul of the station.
+The renovation was completed in 2020 with construction of a new footbridge with lifts, connected by a ramp from the booking office.

 Facilities

-The station has a ticket office located at the station entrance off Station Road which is open Monday-Thursday 07:00-14:00, Friday 07:00-19:00, Saturday 08:00-17:00 and Sunday 10:00-12:00.
+The station has a ticket office located at the station entrance off Station Road which is open Monday-Thursday 08:00–15:00, Friday 08:00–20:00, Saturday 09:00–18:00 and Sunday 11:00–13:00.
 When the ticket office is open tickets must be purchased before boarding the train.
-Outside of these times there is a ticket machine outside the ticket office which accepts card payments only - cash and voucher payments can be made to the senior conductor on the train.
+Outside of these times there is a ticket machine outside the ticket office which accepts card payments only – cash and voucher payments can be made to the senior conductor on the train.